mozilla-releng/relengdocs/how-to/taskcluster/ci_admin.rst

 1. Diff::

+    # Ensure you have a GITHUB_TOKEN in your environment to avoid rate limiting
+    # when ci-admin queries github.com repositories.
+    export GITHUB_TOKEN=xxxxxxxxxx

+    # Setup Taskcluster credentials that have enough scopes to run a diff
     eval $(taskcluster signin -s auth:list-clients)

     ci-admin diff --environment firefoxci 2>&1 | tee diff.out

 If you get a mismatch in root url, set it to prod::